 Try it out!

 Want to try out PAYG billing or post-paid billing for your APIs and apps?
 Sign up for Moesif today to begin using billing meters, behavioral emails, governance rules, and powerful analytics, out-of-the-box.
-Moesif is a “one-stop-shop” for all your monetization needs with a growing number of payment platforms we support including Stripe, Recurly, and Chargebee.
+Moesif is a “one-stop-shop” for all your monetization needs with a growing number of payment gateway platforms we support including Stripe, Recurly, and Chargebee.